jaechung77/rails-project/README.md

 # Purpose
-This app is for students to register as a member and apply for courses.<br> User can enroll classes and withdraw classes they have enrolled for.<br>
+This app is for students to register as a member and apply for courses.
+User can enroll classes and withdraw classes they have enrolled for.
-Admin can register and drop subjects requested by students.<br>
+Admin can register and drop subjects requested by students.

 ## ERD
 ![ERD](../main/ERD.JPG)